Field-Day-2022/desktop-data-manager/README.md

 5. Open the application in your browser at `http://localhost:3000`.
 6. You're all set! 🎉

+## Test Deployments

+Test deployments are automatically created on PR into `main` and `dev` branches using the workflow: `firebase-hosting-pull-request.yml`.
+The URLs for the test deployment are provided in the PR checks.

+In order to use Google Auth and access the test deployment, you will need to add it as an authorized domain in the Firebase Console.
+The domain is the URL provided in the PR checks.
+Removing the domain from the authorized domains when no longer needed is recommended.

 ## Sponsor

 [Professor Heather Bateman](https://www.linkedin.com/in/heather-bateman-68341013/) - Professor and Researcher of Biology